IHSS Time Estimator: Be Prepared for the Home Assessment

 4. Your estimated monthly hours appear at the bottom.
 Tap to see the full breakdown and download a PDF.

-Understanding the Functional Index Rankings
+Understanding the Functional Index Rankings Tap to expand

 IHSS uses a 1–5 scale (plus Rank 6 for paramedical services) to describe how much help a person needs with each task.
 A county social worker assigns a rank per service category during your in-home assessment.
 Here's what each rank means under CDSS regulations (MPP §30-756.1):